deltachat/deltachat-pages/en/help.md

 Apple does otherwise not allow to fetch data if users are not actively using Delta Chat.
-Our [privacy-minimizing Push Notification system](#privacy-notifications) does not expose data to Apple that it doesn't already have and is this thus enabled by default.
+Our [privacy-minimizing Push Notification system](#privacy-notifications) does not expose data to Apple that it doesn't already have so push notifications are enabled by default.

 ### Are Push notifications enabled / needed on Android devices? {#android-push}